BACKGROUND AND RECENT DEVELOPMENTS:

-- Suspend the issuance of new securities to the Civil Service Retirement and Disability Fund (CSRDF) and Postal Service Retiree Health Benefits Fund (PSRHBF).
+- Suspending the issuance of new securities to the Civil Service Retirement and Disability Fund (CSRDF) and Postal Service Retiree Health Benefits Fund (PSRHBF);

-- Redeem, in advance, securities held by the CSRDF and the PSRHBF in amounts equal in value to benefit payments due in the near future.
+- Redeeming, in advance, securities held by the CSRDF and the PSRHBF in amounts equal in value to benefit payments due in the near future;

-- Suspend the issuance of new State and Local Government Series (SLGS) securities and savings bonds.
+- Suspending issuance of new State and Local Government Series (SLGS) securities and savings bonds; and

-- Exchange Federal Financing Bank securities, which do not count against the debt limit, for an equal amount of Treasury securities held by the CSRDF.
+- Exchanging Federal Financing Bank securities, which do not count against the debt limit, for an equal amount of Treasury securities held by the CSRDF.